RDLLab/GWNavigation.jl/README.md

 ## Example

 This example uses the implimented visualization simulator, but can be used with any POMDPTools.jl simulator.
-Visualizer is implemented as an package extantion that depends on the `GLMakie` package.
+Visualizer is implemented as a package extantion that depends on the `GLMakie` package.

 ```julia
 using GWNavigation